 The information on prolific testing was performed for a specific project.
 It is to make sure that all the testing is conducted as agreed earlier in the strategy.
 Prime examples are as follows.

 - System Integration Testing

 a) Smoke Testing: This testing is done if a build is received to ensure the crucial functionalities are working fine.
 First, accept the build and further can start the testing.

 b) Regression Testing: This testing is carried out every time the build is established for testing.
 It contains defect fixes and new improvements if available.
 It is performed on the complete software, not just on a specific functionality or defect fixes.

-This works amazingly to ensure the rich functionality after the new defect fixes, and further improvements are being attached to the existing software.
+It works amazingly to ensure rich functionality after the new defect fix, and further improvements are attached to the existing software.
 New test cases of the new feature can be added and executed.

 c) System Integration Testing: This testing is done to rectify if the whole software performs well, basing the requirements without any errors.
-As well the several business scenarios are tested, ensuring that the essential functions are acting as planned.
+When the business scenarios are tested, it ensures that the essential functions are performing as planned.